fragrussu/MRItools/README.md

 # MRItools
 MRItools is a collection of utilities written almost entirely in Python 3 (and in some cases in Matlab) that you may find useful to conduct MRI research.
-MRItools allows you:
+They could help you do things like:
 * fit ADC or DKI signal representations to diffusion MRI data;
 * convert real/imaginary MR images to magnitude/phase or vice versa;
 * convert diffusion gradient directions from scanner to image space;